Clash of the Titans (1981 film): Production

 The film was the idea of writer Beverley Cross.
 In 1978, Andor Films submitted a copy of the script to the British Board of Film Classification, seeking advice on how to secure either a "U" or an "A" certificate.
 The draft script included scenes that the BBFC considered would be unacceptable under those certificates, including the Kraken tearing Pegasus to pieces and Andromeda appearing naked during the climax of the film.
 Changes to the script and, on submission, some cuts to Perseus's final battle with Calibos were made and the film secured the "A" certificate: "Those aged 5 and older admitted, but not recommended for children under 14 years of age".

 Columbia Pictures were initially set to distribute the film having made most of Harryhausen and producer Charles H. Schneer's films, but after a change of guard at the studio, they dropped the project during pre-production, saying it was too expensive.
 Schneer took it to Orion Pictures who insisted on Arnold Schwarzenegger playing the lead but the producer refused as the role involved too much dialogue.
 He then tried Metro-Goldwyn-Mayer who agreed to finance.
 "They loved the material, they loved the picture, and they were wonderful to us," said Schneer.
 "As I put the film together and the castings came up, they approved the additional castings and added that expense to the budget."

 The characters of Calibos and Bubo the mechanical owl were not derived from Greek mythology, and were instead original creations for the film.
 One character, however, was originally named, and was based on Orthrus, the two-headed dog from Greek mythology, but changed to Dioskilos instead.

+In a 2025 interview, Harry Hamlin stated that he threatened to leave the production when producers insisted that the scene where Perseus cuts off Medusa's head be rewritten.
+Producers feared the violence of the scene would garner the film an X rating in the UK.
+Hamlin protested the changes, as the scene was central to the story, both in the mythology of Perseus and in the film.
+Producers relented and the scene was filmed as originally written.